 Deals and volumes for investment-grade bonds

 Trends in the primary corporate bond market inform investors about the terms at which new debt is priced.
 They can help you assess how your investments are performing in terms of yield.
-They also help you assess the credit risks and spreads across sectors and decide whether you want to invest in an issue that’s providing an attractive yield, given its associated risks.
+They also help you assess the credit risks and spreads across sectors and help you decide whether you want to invest in an issue that’s providing an attractive yield given its associated risks.

-Investment-grade corporate bonds took a nosedive to $4.0 billion in the primary markets in the week to April 3, 2015.
-This was 87.5% lower than issuance worth $31.9 billion in the previous week.
-The number of issuers fell to six, down by 14 compared to the previous week.
+Corporate investment-grade borrowing marginally declined to $62.34 billion in the primary markets in the week to March 13, 2015.
+This was 0.7% lower than issuance worth $62.8 billion in the previous week.
+However, standing alone, it was the second-highest issuance in 2015 so far.
+The number of issuers rose to 46, up by 16 compared to the previous week.

-This, in turn, may have a positive impact on Treasuries since it may keep yields low, which will keep prices higher.
-This may cheer investors in ETFs such as the iShares Barclays 20+ Year Treasury Bond Fund (TLT) and the iShares Barclays 7-10 Year Treasury Bond Fund (IEF).
+A step toward rate hike could begin with merely a change of language in the statement.
+This may negatively impact Treasuries due to an increase in yields, which will push prices lower and hurt investors in ETFs such as the iShares Barclays 20+ Year Treasury Bond Fund (TLT) and the iShares Barclays 7–10 Year Treasury Bond Fund (IEF).

 Issuance by quality and maturity

-All the issues last week were fixed-rate.
-Looking at the credit ratings of issues, A-rated issuers were the most prolific.
-They made up 43.8%, or $1.75 billion, in issuance.
-They were followed by BBB-rated issuers, which formed 31.3% of the week’s issuance.
+Most issues were fixed-rate.
+They accounted for 96.4% of the week’s issuance.
+BBB-rated issuers were the most prolific.
+They made up 51.6%, or $32.15 billion, in issuance.
+They were followed by A and AAA rated borrowers, which formed 28.8% and 11.6% of the week’s issuance, respectively.

-In terms of maturity, the largest chunk of issuance, which made up 50.0% of all issues, was in the five-year maturity category.
-It was followed by the ten-year maturity category, which saw 37.5% of the issuances.
-There was no issuance of >30-year maturity bonds, making it the fifth such week.
-However, perpetuals saw issuance worth $250 million after $4.35 billion issuance in the previous week.
+In terms of maturity, the largest chunk of issuance, which made up 31.1% of all issues, was in the ten-year maturity category.
+This category saw the second highest issues in the previous week.

 In the next part of this series, we’ll highlight the major deals, including pricing, quality, and yields.